ioBroker/ioBroker.js-controller/docs/en/dev/adapterpublish.md

 ---
-title: Development - Publishing adapters
+title: Publish
 lastChanged: 14.09.2018
 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/dev/adapterpublish.md
 translatedFrom: de
 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
-hash: dwTMQkRGPU/TgOfkndd1Y2lo5lmjAaxCsDaLBue6p3k=
+hash: 0VW1fW1Nr6cfDendblq7sk1iE3WH96N2hxQEfewx500=
 ---
 # Publish an adapter
-Before considering publishing an adapter, it should be offered for testing in [Forum Test Thread](https://forum.iobroker.net/viewforum.php?f=36).
-If the tests are successful and the adapter is stable, it should first be included in the Latest Repository. <br/><br/> Should the adapter run stably on a certain version number, it may be transferred to the stable repository.
-For this, the developer&#39;s own estimation in interaction with the user feedback is required.
+Before considering publishing an adapter, it should be offered for testing in [Forum test thread](https://forum.iobroker.net/category/91/tester).
+If the tests are successful and the adapter is stable, it should initially be included in the latest repository. <br/><br/> body weight If the adapter runs stable on a certain version number, it can be transferred to the stable repository.
+This requires the developer&#39;s own assessment in conjunction with the user feedback.

+*** Further current requirements can be found here: *** https://github.com/ioBroker/ioBroker.repositories/blob/master/README.md

-## Requirements for the Latest Repository
+## Latest Repository Requirements
+0.Use [https://adapter-check.iobroker.in/[(https://adapter-check.iobroker.in/) to test the adapter repo.

-1. The github repository of the adapter should have a big B in ioBroker while it's small in the package.json
+1. The adapter's github repository should have a capital B in ioBroker, while it should be small in the package.json

-must be written, because ``npm`` does not allow uppercase letters.
+must be written, since ``npm`` does not allow capital letters.

-2. The title in the io-package.json should not contain the word ``ioBroker`` und nicht das Wort ``Adapter``.
+2. The title in the io-package.json should not contain the word `` ioBroker '' or the word `` adapter ''.

-3. The ``title`` Attribut in der io-package.json (common) ist der Kurzname des Adapters auf Englisch.
-Während ``titleLang``
+3.The `` title '' attribute in the io-package.json (common) is the short name of the adapter in English.
+During `` titleLang ''

 contain the translations of the ``title`` attribute. (the extension Lang stands for languages)

 4. The adapter should contain instructions in the form of a README.md file.
 This should at least be in the English language

 be available.
-In addition, other languages are welcome.
-This §§LLLL_0§§ can serve as a suggestion.
+Other languages are also welcome.
+This [example](https://github.com/foxriver76/ioBroker.denon) can serve as a suggestion.

 5. The adapter requires a license.
-Both in the io-package.json as well as a separate one
+Both in the io-package.json and in a separate one

-[file](https://github.com/foxriver76/ioBroker.denon/blob/master/LICENSE) in the Github repository.
+[file](https://github.com/foxriver76/ioBroker.denon/blob/master/LICENSE) in the Github Repository.

-   Example of io-package.json:
+   Example for io-package.json:

 ```json
 {